beatgammit/node-filesync/README.md

 * Listening to filesystem events given a parent directory usind inotify
 * Hashing on server and client
 * Directory structure on server
+* Server database backend to track uploaded files
+* Client database to track file synchronization with server

 To Do:
 ------